usdoj-crt/beta-ada/_pages/law-and-regs/ada.md

 ##### Part I - Common Carrier Regulation
 ###### Sec.
 225. Telecommunications services for hearing-impaired and speech-impaired individuals
 <p class="margin-left-4"> <a name="225a" id="225a"></a>(a) Definitions</p>
-<p class="margin-left-4"> As used in this section</p>
+<p class="margin-left-4"> As used in this section—</p>
 <p class="margin-left-8"> (1) Common carrier or carrier</p>
-<p class="margin-left-8">The term "common carrier" or "carrier" includes any common carrier engaged in interstate communication by wire or radio as defined in section 153 of this title and any common carrier engaged in intrastate communication by wire or radio, notwithstanding sections 152(a) and 221(a) of this title.</p>
+<p class="margin-left-8">The term "common carrier" or "carrier" includes any common carrier engaged in interstate communication by wire or radio as defined in section 153 of this title and any common carrier engaged in intrastate communication by wire or radio, notwithstanding sections 152(b) and 221(b) of this title.</p>
 <p class="margin-left-8"> (2) TDD</p>
 <p class="margin-left-8">The term "TDD" means a Telecommunications Device for the Deaf which is a machine that employs graphic communication in the transmission of coded signals through a wire or radio communication system.</p>
 <p class="margin-left-8"> (3) Telecommunications relay services</p>
-<p class="margin-left-8">The term "telecommunications relay services" means telephone transmission relay services that provide the ability for an individual who has a hearing impairment or speech impairment to engage in communication by wire or radio with a hearing individual in a manner that is functionally equivalent to the ability of an individual who does not have a hearing impairment or speech impairment to communicate using voice communication services by wire or radio.
-Such term includes services that enable two-way communication between an individual who uses a TDD or other nonvoice terminal device and an individual who does not use such a device.</p>
+<p class="margin-left-8">The term "telecommunications relay services" means telephone transmission services that provide the ability for an individual who is deaf, hard of hearing, deaf-blind, or who has a speech disability to engage in communication by wire or radio with one or more individuals in a manner that is functionally equivalent to the ability of a hearing individual who does not have a speech disability to communicate using voice communication services by wire or radio.</p>
 <p class="margin-left-4"> <a name="225b" id="225b"></a>(b) Availability of telecommunications relay service</p>
 <p class="margin-left-8"> (1) In general</p>
 <p class="margin-left-8">In order to carry out the purposes established under section 151 of this title, to make available to all individuals in the United States a rapid, efficient nationwide communication service, and to increase the utility of the telephone system of the Nation, the Commission shall ensure that interstate and intrastate telecommunications relay services are available, to the extent possible and in the most efficient manner, to hearing-impaired and speech-impaired individuals in the United States.</p>
 <p class="margin-left-8"> (2) Use of general authority and remedies</p>
 <p class="margin-left-8">For the purposes of administering and enforcing the provisions of this section and the regulations prescribed thereunder, the Commission shall have the same authority, power, and functions with respect to common carriers engaged in intrastate communication as the Commission has in administering and enforcing the provisions of this subchapter with respect to any common carrier engaged in interstate communication.
 Any violation of this section by any common carrier engaged in intrastate communication shall be subject to the same remedies, penalties, and procedures as are applicable to a violation of this chapter by a common carrier engaged in interstate communication.</p>
 <p class="margin-left-4"> <a name="225c" id="225c"></a>(c) Provision of services</p>
 <p class="margin-left-4"> Each common carrier providing telephone voice transmission services shall, not later than 3 years after July 26, 1990, provide in compliance with the regulations prescribed under this section, throughout the area in which it offers service, telecommunications relay services, individually, through designees, through a competitively selected vendor, or in concert with other carriers.
-A common carrier shall be considered to be in compliance with such regulations</p>
+A common carrier shall be considered to be in compliance with such regulations—</p>
 <p class="margin-left-8">(1) with respect to intrastate telecommunications relay services in any State that does not have a certified program under subsection (f) of this section and with respect to interstate telecommunications relay services, if such common carrier (or other entity through which the carrier is providing such relay services) is in compliance with the Commission's regulations under subsection (d) of this section; or</p>
 <p class="margin-left-8">(2) with respect to intrastate telecommunications relay services in any State that has a certified program under subsection (f) of this section for such State, if such common carrier (or other entity through which the carrier is providing such relay services) is in compliance with the program certified under subsection (f) of this section for such State.</p>
 <p class="margin-left-4"> <a name="225d" id="225d"></a>(d) Regulations</p>
 <p class="margin-left-8"> (1) In general</p>
-<p class="margin-left-8">The Commission shall, not later than 1 year after July 26, 1990, prescribe regulations to implement this section, including regulations that</p>
+<p class="margin-left-8">The Commission shall, not later than 1 year after July 26, 1990, prescribe regulations to implement this section, including regulations that—</p>
 <p class="margin-left-12">(A) establish functional requirements, guidelines, and operations procedures for telecommunications relay services;</p>
 <p class="margin-left-12">(B) establish minimum standards that shall be met in carrying out subsection (c) of this section;</p>
 <p class="margin-left-12">(C) require that telecommunications relay services operate every day for 24 hours per day;</p>